Did you know that more than a quarter of worldwide book sales consist of e-books?

 Inkitt is one of them.

-Not only will they get your book to thousands of readers, they will even offer a publishing deal if it’s liked enough.
+Not only will they get your book to thousands of readers, but they will also even offer a publishing deal if it’s liked enough.
 Not too shabby.

 Research a ton of these websites and store all of their URLs in a spreadsheet.